Next Generation Touring Car

 Next Generation Touring Car, also known as NGTC and by its Fédération Internationale de l'Automobile (FIA) designation TCN-1, is an FIA and TOCA specification and classification for production based race cars.
-The specification covers national level touring car racing.
+The specification covers national level touring car racing as the successor of BTC Touring category.
 The goal of the limited choices in engines and parts in the NGTC classification is to allow more manufacturers and privateers to race by reducing the cost of a competitive car and to reduce reliance on the increasingly expensive Super 2000 equipment.
 The only significant differences between different models is the external body shells and the use of front- or rear-wheel drive; the suspension, brakes and transmissions are common to all cars, and engines are of uniform performance.

 The specification was created for use in the British Touring Car Championship and was phased in over three years from the 2011 British Touring Car Championship season.
 NGTC engines were first used in the 2010 season by Pinkney Motorsport, Pirtek Racing and Special Tuning UK.

 The introduction of these new technical regulations were designed to fulfil the following criteria: